freeradical13/freeradical13.github.io/index.md

 ### Disaccharides

-[Disaccharides][] are carbohydrates made of Tto monosaccharides covalently donded.
+[Disaccharides][] are carbohydrates made of Two monosaccharides covalently bonded.
 Also called double sugars.
 The covalent bond is called a glycosidic linkage.

 ### Polysaccharides